yegorsokolov/BotCopier/README.md

 python generate_mql4_from_model.py models/model.json experts
 ```

+Pass ``--cache-features`` to reuse the previously extracted feature matrix when
+running incrementally.
+This avoids reprocessing large log files as long as the
+configured features match the cached ``feature_names``.

 Compile the generated MQ4 file and the observer will begin evaluating predictions from that model.

 ## Model Reloading